shisinbin/code-quiz/README.md

 ![screenshot of console output](assets/img/ss2.png)

 When the user clicks on an answer, they are directed to the next question.
-If they answer correctly, they are given feedback on the bottom saying they got it correct.
+If they answer correctly, they are given feedback on the bottom saying they got it correct (as well as a suitable sound!).
 If they answer incorrectly they get feedback they got it wrong, and more importantly 10 seconds is deducted from the timer.

 ![screenshot of console output](assets/img/ss3.png)